A penchant for journeys and a fascination with strangers

 The full price for this course is $400; a limited number of scholarships are available.

 A limited number of scholarships for this course are available.
-Please fill out this form by April 21, and we’ll get back to you within a week.
+Please fill out this form by July 21, and we’ll get back to you within a week after the deadline.

 Off Assignment’s Masters’ Series courses are unique five-session courses that delve deep into a specific writing topic by harnessing the expertise and craft tactics of a renowned writer in a particular niche, plus four celebrated authors.
 Participating writers gain a wealth of advanced techniques while benefiting from a cohesive community of disciplined writers.